Required Documents for International Admissions

 The Statement of Financial Support can be found here.
 Evidence of Financial Support must be a letter or statement from the bank and must show that the sponsor or the student (if self-funded) has sufficient funds on deposit.
 The bank letter or statement must:

-• Be on official letterhead paper/paper/stationery
+• Be on official letterhead paper or stationery

 • Be submitted in English